ReservoirSimulator/Case-BlackOil-EndScale/Readme.md

 # 1. How to start

-There is a software operation video in the HOW-TO-START directory.
-Through this video, you will know how to run the XXSim model directly, and how to convert the Eclipse model into XXSim model and run it ( the conversion of CMG model is similar to the operation of Eclipse model ).
+There is a software operation video in the HOW-TO-START directory which shows how to run the XXSim model directly, and how to convert the Eclipse model into XXSim model and run it ( the conversion of CMG model is similar to the operation of Eclipse model ).

 # 2. Update history

+## 2019/02/10  New Features for v1.6
+1) fixed the bug of NNC (non neighbor connection);

+2) fixed thermal MB errors;

+3) fixed the gas cap initialization error;

 ## 2018/05/31  New Features for v1.5